 Finally, just as the metabolic and physiological response to exercise is altered when in a sleep-deprived state, our biochemical response to feeding is also altered.
 In particular, our insulin response and how we regulate blood sugar quickly becomes impaired.
 Following less than a week of insufficient sleep we can expect to present in a way that would be classified as pre-diabetic.

 Conversely, sleep is crucial for those seeking positive changes in their body composition.
 This is under recognised as a key factor in how body mass changes are regulated and what compartments of the body this comes from.
-Most athletes are seeking to reduce fat mass and conserve or increase lean mass.
+Many athletes are seeking to reduce fat mass and conserve or increase lean mass.
 With habitual sleep shortage the opposite occurs – fat mass is conserved, so the weight that is lost is at the cost of lean mass.

 MOOD AND EMOTION REGULATION…